Fitting tolerances around window and door frames, trims, and sealants

 The maximum gap permitted for openings less than 3m should be 10mm.
 For openings more than 3m, the maximum gap permitted should be 15mm.
 Please refer to the manufacturer’s guidance for further clarification.

-Please note, for timber framed and LGSF buildings, gaps under window and door openings will also need to be provided to cater for differential movement between the timber frame/LGSF and the external brickwork.
-For further guidance please refer to the Timber frame or LGSF section of the Technical Manual.
+Please note, for timber framed and LGSF superstructures, gaps underneath window and door openings will also need to be provided to cater for differential movement between the timber frame/LGSF and the external brickwork.
+For further guidance on such requirements please refer to the ‘External Walls’ sections covering Timber frame or LGSF within the Technical Manual.

-Thermally insulating filling materials should be applied to the perimeter gap around the frames (such as PU foam, or impregnated tapes).
-Perimeter joints needs to be continuously sealed on both the outside and the inside of the frames.
+Durable and thermally insulating filling or backing materials should be applied to the perimeter gap around the frames (such as PU foam, or impregnated tapes).
+Perimeter joints need to be continuously sealed on both the outside and the inside of the frames.
 Sealants should be appropriate to:

 - The frame surface.